moritz-tum/ETH-FIN4/README.md

 5. When the frontend server has started (which you will see in the console), you can access the frontend at [http://localhost:3000/](http://localhost:3000/).

 ## How to use GUI
-https://youtu.be/M7rbrSEilOs
+Take a look at the following video for a brief explanation on how to go through token verification and claiming: https://youtu.be/M7rbrSEilOs

 ## Troubleshooting